 Yes, the font and movie title say it all.
 There’s a reason Michael Jackson’s Thriller used a similar typography.
 Thanks to Jason, this font will forever echo slasher-horror flicks where the last thing anyone should do is go outside to check out that noise.
 A little uncertain?
 Imagine the title of a nursery rhyme written in this font, perhaps Rock-a-bye Baby.
 Will that help you fall sleep faster, or check the closets first?

-Variations of Futura (light, medium, bold, italics, condensed, etc) are used in a wide range of logos and brands.
-For good reason: this font was designed in the late 1920’s based on circles, squares, and triangles, omitting any clutter and unnecessary detail.
-Highly modern and radical at the time, it’s held onto that modern, elegant persona even as it gracefully approaches 90 years old.
+Variations of Futura (light, medium, bold, italics, condensed, etc.) are used in a wide range of logos and brands for a good reason: this font was designed in the late 1920s based on circles, squares, and triangles, omitting any clutter and unnecessary detail.
+Highly modern and radical at the time, it’s held onto that stylish, elegant persona even as it gracefully approaches 90 years old.

 Gotham is one of the most recently designed fonts on our list, having come on the scene in the year 2000.
 Known as Barack Obama’s campaign slogan font in 2008, it is closely associated with change and sleek modernity.
 If you are attempting to evoke one of the most powerful men in the world, this could be the font to do it with.

-Helvetica is the little black dress of typefaces, appearing everywhere, all the time, and always fitting in beautifully.
-If you need a classy outfit to suit any occasion, and must appeal to everyone, everywhere, this font will work.
-Perhaps the only typeface with a movie named after it, Helvetica has been showcasing world class corporations such as BMW, Crate & Barrel, CVS, Energizer, GM, Harley Davidson, JCPenney, Jeep, Lufthansa, Mattel, Panasonic, Post-It, Scotch, The North Face and Toyota (to name a few) ever since 1957.
+Perhaps the only typeface with a movie named after it, Helvetica has been showcasing world-class corporations such as BMW, Crate & Barrel, CVS, Energizer, GM, Harley Davidson, JCPenney, Jeep, Lufthansa, Mattel, Panasonic, Post-It, Scotch, The North Face and Toyota (to name a few) ever since 1957.
+Helvetica is the little black dress of typefaces, appearing everywhere and always fitting in beautifully.
+So if you need a classy outfit to suit any occasion and appeal to everyone, give this font a call.